xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 before code is written: an issue, a design document, a discussion thread, or a meeting with the relevant stakeholders (see [Where to discuss](#where-to-discuss)).

-Starting from a solution shifts the work onto reviewers, who then have to recover the underlying need, identify missing constraints, supply the architectural context and weigh the alternatives, all without taking the change over and doing it themselves.
-It also frames the discussion around your implementation instead of around the need, and it can crowd out work that was already planned.
+Starting the discussion with an already implemented solution, as a pull request, shifts the work onto reviewers, who then have to recover the underlying need, identify missing constraints, supply the architectural context and weigh the alternatives, all without taking the change over and doing it themselves. **It also frames the discussion around your implementation instead of around the need**, and it can crowd out work that was already planned, since we ask reviewers to prioritize reviews.

-Initiative is good, though, and a prototype is genuinely useful: building and testing one answers questions that a design document cannot, such as whether the approach works at all, what it costs, and what it breaks.
-A draft pull request is therefore an acceptable place to hold this discussion, as long as the design rather than the code remains the subject of it.
+Initiative is good, though, and a prototype can be genuinely useful: building and testing one answers questions that a design document sometimes cannot, such as whether the approach works at all, what it costs, and what it breaks.
+A draft pull request is therefore an acceptable place to hold this discussion, as long as it remains focused on design rather than implementation.

 That means:

 - Saying in the description that the design is what you want discussed, and that the prototype may be thrown away.
-- Explaining the need, the design, and the alternatives you considered in words.
-Nobody should have to reconstruct your reasoning from the diff.
+- Explaining the need, the design, and the alternatives you considered, in words.
+A diff on its own says nothing about the reasoning, the discussions or the experiments that led to it.
 - Accepting that the discussion may move elsewhere if the question turns out to be wider than the prototype.

-The lighter option is to ask first:
+The lighter and often better option is to [ask the maintainers first](#where-to-discuss):

 > I ran into this problem and prototyped something to understand the shape of it.
 Before I
+> open a pull request: do you agree with my view of the problem, which I documented here
-> open a pull request: is this a problem we want to solve now, and is this the right
+> *(provide the link)*, is this a problem we want to solve now, and is this the right
 > direction?
-I can share the branch if it's useful.
+Here's the branch with my prototype.

 #### A pull request is not a bug report {#a-pull-request-is-not-a-bug-report}

 **If you discover a bug but are not familiar with the code, consider discussing it before investing significant effort in a fix.**

-A proposed fix from a newcomer may solve the symptom while missing part of the problem.
+A proposed fix from a newcomer may address the symptom while missing part of the problem.
 Maintainers may already be aware of the issue, have additional context, or have a preferred direction for addressing it.
 This applies equally, perhaps especially, before setting an AI agent to work on it.

-When in doubt, start by discussing the problem: see [Where to discuss](#where-to-discuss).
+When in doubt, start by [discussing the problem](#where-to-discuss).

 This is general advice, not a strict rule.